-There’s few more polarizing destinations than Bali.
+For an unforgettable trip to Indonesia’s most popular island, you’ll need to choose where to stay in Bali wisely.
+Few destinations in the world are more polarizing than Bali.
 Those who love it, adore it, and those who hate it will do anything to convince you there are much better places to visit in Southeast Asia.
-Truthfully, the outcome of your trip will depend almost entirely on choosing where to stay in Bali wisely.

-Although the island only spans about 40 kilometres across, there’s a whole array of interesting areas to stay in Bali that can feel as different from each other as venturing off to another country.
+Although the island only spans about 40 kilometres across, there’s a whole array of interesting areas to stay in Bali.
+The island’s most popular neighbourhoods and towns, hiding some of the best hotels in Bali, can sometimes feel as different from each other as venturing off to another country.

-From the misty rice terraces of Ubud to the wacky beachside shenanigans of Kuta (and everything in between), here’s a complete guide for the best places to stay in Bali for travellers…
+From the misty rice terraces of Ubud to the wacky beachside shenanigans of Kuta (and everything in between), here’s a complete guide to the best places to stay in Bali for travellers.

 ✓ Best area in Bali for mature mid-range & luxury travellers looking for good beaches, shopping & excellent dining

 Bali’s justifiably famous for its beach culture, and one of the best places to experience it, overall, is in the seaside town of Seminyak.
-Unlike the raucous Kuta & Legian to the south, Seminyak offers a more mature approach for your stay in Bali without being out of reach for travellers hovering in the mid-range.
+Unlike the raucous Kuta & Legian to the south, Seminyak offers a more mature approach to your Bali vacation without being out of reach for travellers hovering in the mid-range.

 Despite not having the hard-partying reputation of other west coast Bali destinations, Seminyak is hardly a bore either.
 The town is home to famous clubs like Ku De Ta where internationally-renowned DJs often make appearances.